ericlenio/escreen/README.md

 upload. escreen attempts to only upload (and cache) the minimally necessary files it needs at the moment.

-The file `/etc/escreen.sshrc` is sourced on the remote server when ssh initializes.
+The file `/etc/escreen.sshrc`, if it exists, is sourced on the remote server when ssh initializes the new bash session on the remote end.
+Normal ssh session initialization files like `.ssh/rc` behave as per normal (see `man ssh` for details).

 **Step 5: exit**